Skip to main content

 }

-By default, anyone in the organization can view workflow runs.
-You can restrict this using the allowAnyoneToViewRuns workflow setting:
+By default, all organization members can view workflow runs.
+You can restrict this access using the allowAnyoneToViewRuns property in the workflow definition:

 {